 '''

 def decide blockchain usage(multi party, decentralized, immutable storage,

-high frequency low latency, transparency_requirement, participation_type):
+high frequency low latency, transparency requirement, participation type):

 if multi party:

 if decentralized:

 if immutable storage:

 if high_frequency_low_latency:

 print("Blockchain is not recommended")

 else:

 if transparency_requirement:

 if participation_type == "unrestricted":

 print("Public Blockchain is recommended")

 elif participation_type == "invitation":

 print("Private Blockchain is recommended")

 elif participation_type == "pre-selected nodes":

 print("Consortium Blockchain is recommended")

 elif participation_type == "permission":

 print("Permissioned Blockchain is

 recommended")

 else:

 print("Blockchain is not recommended")

 else:

 print("Blockchain is not recommended")

 else:

 print("Blockchain is not recommended")

 else:

 print("Blockchain is not recommended")

 else:

 print("Blockchain is not recommended")

 #Usage on the given application:

 '''

-takes The above function six arguments such multi party participation, as decentralized authority, immutable_storage, high_frequency_data_generation, transparency_requirement, and participation_type.
+takes multi party participation, The above function six arguments such as high frequency data generation, decentralized authority, immutable storage, transparency_requirement, and participation_type.
 First five arguments carry boolean values (yes/no or true/false).
 The arguments represent various features of the application.
 The function recommends to use consortium blockchain.
 The consortium blockchain meets all the key requirements of the system as described in the problem description.
 The system developed using consortium blockchain will meet all the requirements of the application such as being used by multiple parties to track the movement of goods, including suppliers, manufacturers, distributors, and retailers.
 The system would be decentralized, so there would be no single point of failure.
 The data in the system would be secure, tamper-proof, transparent, and scalable to handle a large number of transactions.
 The decision-making using the proposed algorithm is faster and clearer than the decision provided by the human expert.

 This section provides just one example of the proposed algorithm.
-It is quite possible that the posthumanism.co.uk specific requirements for a particular application may vary, so there might be some amendments required, however, the general principal algorithm will remain same across different problem application scenarios.
-For example, to record financial transactions in a secure and transparent manner, to track the ownership of intellectual property assets, to store and share medical records in a secure and private manner, to create a more secure and transparent voting system, etc. The following table (see table 2) provides recommendation to different applications.
+It is quite possible that the specific requirements for a particular application may vary, so there might be some amendments required, however, the general principal algorithm will remain same across different problem application scenarios.
+For example, to record financial activities in a protected and clear way, to track the ownership of intellectual property assets, to store and share medical records in a secure and private manner, to create a more secure and transparent voting system, etc. The following table 2 provides recommendation to different applications.